Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ```

-To be a request handler, a function must be associated to a route:
+To be a request handler, a function must be associated with a route:

 ```python
 from blacksheep import Application, Request, Response, get, text